All meetings are subject to change. Committee Chairperson and Staff should have the most current information.

-The POCC Staff and Consumer Empowerment Department is posting this note of support to all of you as Alameda County confronts the COVID-19 global pandemic.
+The POCC Staff and Office of Peer Support Services is posting this note of support to all of you as Alameda County confronts the COVID-19 global pandemic.
 We are entering what will be a stressful time for many POCC members, including our community and we want you to know that we are keeping all of you and your families in our thoughts.

 The POCC will take a different route in the way we conduct important POCC business.
 Due to the infectious nature of COVID-19 all POCC meetings and events will be held virtually and remotely by phone beginning Friday, March 13 until further notice.

 The staff of the committee has a call-in number and access code to connect you to your committee meeting.
 The POCC staff will reach out to you and help members to coordinate your continued participation by phone.
 Stipends will continue to be provided to members of the committee and all stipends will be mailed out each month.
 The monthly mailing will be on hold for a while.
 New Member Orientations are on hold as well as the committee events.
 If you have additional questions please call Mary Hogden at 510-639-1338.

 Coronavirus (Covid 19) – POCC meetings will be held remotely by phone and not in person from March 13-April 30, 2020.
 The County will revisit this issue at the end of April 2020.